nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ---

 ### File Management
+#### About the Location of Directories and Files Created
 Ideally, the `werkItResources` and `werkItLogs` directories should be in the same directory as the `WerkIt.jar` file, but the creation of the directories and files depends on where the user starts WerkIt! from.
-Thus, in the
+Specifically, it depends on the working directory that the user is in when he/she runs WerkIt!
+In the user guide's [quick start guide](UserGuide.md#quick-start-guide) as well as the section regarding [information about the app's local storage](UserGuide.md#werkits-local-storage-information), the user has been told to create a new directory to put the WerkIt!
+JAR file in and to set his/her current working directory before starting the application.
+This is to ensure that the resource directories and files are created in the same location as the WerkIt!
+JAR file to ensure cleanliness on the user's local filesystem.

 #### Design Considerations For Inconsistent Data Between Resource Files